Perturbation Space#

 )

 The NMI is a value between 0 and 1, where 1 would indicate that the computed clusters perfectly align with the ground truth clusters.
-Here, we have a value of approx. 0.18, which is comparably low and indicates that the DBSCAN clusters computed based on UMAP do not correspond well to the gene programmes.
+A low value indicates that the HDBSCAN clusters computed on the UMAP embedding do not correspond well to the gene programmes.
 The ARI takes a value between -0.5 and 1, where 0.0 indicates that the clusters are randomly assigned.
-Here, we see an ARI of 0.09, again highlighting that the density-based clustering based on UMAP does not align well with the gene programmes.
-To improve the clustering, one could consider running DBSCAN on higher-dimensional data, e.g. by using a different embedding or no embedding at all.
+To improve the clustering, one could run HDBSCAN on higher-dimensional data, e.g. by using a different embedding or no embedding at all.

-Analogous to the steps used for DBSCAN clustering, we will now use K-means algorithm to cluster the data.
+Analogous to the steps used for HDBSCAN clustering, we will now use K-means algorithm to cluster the data.
 This time, we will use the PCA embedding, which we calculated above.

 ps = pt.tl.KMeansSpace()